IBM/aspera-cli/README.md

 ## Note on Faspex remote sources

-Faspex lacks an API to list the contents of a remote source.
+Faspex lacks an API to list the contents of a remote source (available in web UI).
 To workaround this, the node API is used, for this it is required to add a section ":storage" that links a storage name to a node config and sub path.
 Example:
 ```yaml